Jean Piaget: Personal life

 Having taught at the University of Geneva, and at the University of Paris in 1964, Piaget was invited to serve as chief consultant at two conferences at Cornell University (11–13 March) and the University of California, Berkeley (16–18 March).
 The conferences addressed the relationship of cognitive studies and curriculum development, and strived to conceive implications of recent investigations of children's cognitive development for curricula.

-In 1979, Piaget was awarded the Balzan Prize for Social and Political Sciences.
+In 1972 Piaget was awarded the Erasmus Prize and in 1979 the Balzan Prize for Social and Political Sciences.
 Piaget died on 16 September 1980, and, as he had requested, was buried with his family in an unmarked grave in the Cimetière des Rois (Cemetery of Kings) in Geneva.

 Career history

-Harry Beilin described Jean Piaget's theoretical research program as consisting of four phases:
+Harry Beilin described Piaget's theoretical research program as consisting of four phases: